Torrey's Rocky Mountain Rough Riders was one of three privately organized volunteer cavalry regiments

 Units of the Wyoming National Guard served in the

 Philippines.
 Some volunteers such as Dr. Amos W. Barber from Wyoming served in Cuba.
-In Cheyenne, there are two memorials, the one depicted above and
+In Cheyenne, at one time there were two memorials, the one depicted above and

-a second at F. E. Warren Air Force Base, depicted on the previous page.
+a second now removed at F. E. Warren Air Force Base, depicted on the previous page.
 The bulk of the men from Wyoming

 trained at Ft.
 D. A. Russell.
 The Doughboy memorial in Evanston is dedicated to both